ue22-p25/frontend/notebooks/36-react-samples-nb.md

 npm start
 ```

-and, after a while again, you get a message that reads `Edit src/App.js and save
+and, after a while again, you get a message that reads
+`Edit src/App.jsx and save to reload.`
-to reload.` with a spinning react logo on top: you're ready to code !
+with a spinning react logo on top: you're ready to code !
-try it: change this message with vs-code (it appears in `src/App.js`) and save
+try it: change this message with vs-code (it appears in `src/App.jsx`)
-the file, you will see the changes have been taken into account
+and then save the file, you will see the changes have been taken into account !